OctopusDeploy/docs/docs/deployment-process/projects/index.md

 Before you can define your deployment process, you must create a project.

 1. Select **Projects** from the main navigation, and click **ADD PROJECT**.
-2. Give the project a name that's meaningful to you, and anybody else who'll work on the project.
+1. Give the project a name that's meaningful to you, and anybody else who'll work on the project.
+1. Add a description for the project.
+1. If you want to specify the [project group](/docs/deployment-process/projects/index.md#project-group) or [lifecycle](/docs/deployment-process/lifecycles/index.md), click **Advanced Settings**.
+1. Select the Project group from the dropdown menu.
+(Learn more about [project groups](/docs/deployment-process/projects/index.md#project-group)).
+1. Select the lifecycle from the dropdown menu.
+(Learn more about [Lifecycles](/docs/deployment-process/lifecycles/index.md)).
-3. Click **Save** and you will be taken to the newly created project's overview page.
+1. Click **Save** and you will be taken to the newly created project's overview page.

 ## Project Settings